Aparna-Polineni/Build-MathBot/README.md

     It is often used to round down a floating-point number to the nearest whole number.
     Let's round down a number using Math.floor()

-3. The Math.ceil() method rounds a number DOWN to the nearest integer It is often used to round up a floating-point number to the nearest whole number.
+3. The Math.ceil() method rounds a number UP to the nearest integer It is often used to round up a floating-point number to the nearest whole number.
     Let's round up a number using Math.ceil()